MPA Open House

 Our Student Steering Committee is a student-run organization that aims to address student issues and concerns, propose solutions, and organize activities that contribute to the culture and experience of the MPA program.
 Members meet weekly to brainstorm and discuss initiatives.

-The mission of the Master of Public Administration Program, College at Brockport, is to prepare future community leaders and managers in State and Municipal Management, Health Care Management, Public Safety, Nonprofit Management, and Poverty Alleviation Efforts.
+The mission of the Master of Public Administration Program, College at Brockport, is to prepare future community leaders and managers in State and Municipal Management, Health Care Management, Public Safety Management, Nonprofit Management, and Poverty Alleviation Efforts.

 The following goals support this mission: